-What: One layer of existing asphalt is removed and the road is resurfaced with a new layer of asphalt.
+What: Up to 2" of existing asphalt is removed and the road is resurfaced with a new layer of asphalt.

 When: The best time to mill and resurface is when the top layer of pavement has started to deteriorate with visible cracking and shoulder issues.